-The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS, created by the ISU Anti-Doping Administrator or Assistant, by email and/or directly by the representative of the ISU.
+The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS created by the ISU, by email and/or directly by the representative of the ISU.

-B.8.1 World Junior Short Track, World Short Track and European Short Track Speed Skating Championships
+B.8.1 World Junior Short Track Championships and Senior Short Track Speed Skating Championships

-- No regular testing is done after the qualifying and ranking races, except when a world record is broken. - At qualifying and ranking races, Testing must be done if a world record is broken, following the procedure described in Article B.4.6.
-Testing shall also be done upon request from the ISU. - For both ladies and men, the winner of the Final A and another selected Skater who participated in the Main Program (see Rule 281, para 1.i, Rule 283, para 1.g and Rule 285, para 1.i of the Special Regulations & Technical Rules Speed Skating and Short Track Speed Skating), in each of the distances 1500, 1000, 500 meters shall be tested.
-On the final day, after the super finals, for both ladies and men, the 1st and 2nd placed Skater of the overall ranking and another selected Skater, who participated in the Main Program on that day, shall be tested. - On the final day of the relay competition, for both ladies and men, one Skater who participated in the relay competition on that day, from a selected team, shall be tested.
-This Skater from the relay team will be selected from the team list provided by the Competitors Steward.
-The same Skater will be tested only once on the same day.
+- Testing must be done if a World Record is broken, following the procedure described in Article B.4.6.
+Testing shall also be done upon request from the ISU. - For both ladies and men, the winner of the Final A and another selected Skater who participated in the Main Program (see Rule 281, para 1.i, Rule

+283, para 1.g and Rule 285, para 1.i of the Special Regulations & Technical Rules Speed Skating and Short Track Speed Skating), in each of the distances 1500, 1000, 500 meters shall be tested.
+On the final day, after the super finals (when applicable), for both ladies and men, the 1st and 2nd placed Skater of the overall ranking and another selected Skater, who participated in the Main Program on that day, shall be tested.

+- On the final day of the relay competition, for ladies, for men and for mixed gender, one Skater who participated in the relay competition on that day, from a selected team, shall be tested.
+This Skater from the relay team will be selected from the team list provided by the Competitors Steward. - The same Skater will be tested only once on the same day.